 There are plenty of great cooking classes for those wanting to learn.
 Thanks to popular TV cooking shows (like Masterchef and The Great British Bake Off), more and more people have decided to learn how to cook.

-In this article, we’ve put together a list that includes the best academic courses on cooking (including degrees, master’s degrees, and diplomas), great workshops where you can learn about basic cooking techniques, culinary skills, and new recipes, as well as cooking lessons from private tutors, who can offer more flexibility to a class than a structured course could.
+In this article, we've put together a list that includes the best academic courses on cooking (including degrees, master's degrees, and diplomas), great workshops where you can learn about basic cooking techniques, culinary skills, and new recipes, as well as cookery classes from private tutors, who can offer more flexibility to a class than a structured course could.

 This is a culinary arts, wine and management school that was founded in the early 1930s with a focus on the cooking techniques that were being taught to gourmet French chefs.
 The school was initially founded as L’Ecole du Petit Cordon Bleu by Rosemary Hume and Dione Lucas after being allowed to take the Cordon Bleu tradition to the UK.

 Did you know that Hume created the recipe for “Poulet Reine Elizabeth” for the Queen's coronation?